Reed-CompBio/spras/docs/tutorial/beginner.rst

 When defining a parameter, it can be passed as a single value or passed by listing parameters within a list.
 If multiple parameters are defined as lists within a run block, SPRAS generates all possible combinations (Cartesian product) of those list values together with any fixed single-value parameters in the same run block.
 Each unique combination runs once per algorithm.
-Invalid or missing parameter keys will cause SPRAS to fail.

 Datasets
 --------